 It also means that Generation Z is making its first steps into the wonderful world of work, albeit for now mostly interning or in entry-level positions.
 As more and more Digital Natives are entering the workforce, it’s imminent to think about how you can best attract them.

-In this article, we’ll dive into the developments that shaped Generation Z. We’ll also take a look at how this translates into their needs in the workplace by giving you 7 tips on hiring Generation Z employees.
+In this article, we’ll dive into the developments that shaped Generation Z. We’ll also take a look at how this translates into their needs in the workplace by giving you 7 tips for hiring Generation Z employees.

 First things first though, let’s brush up our general Gen Z knowledge.